-Back to school is upon us again and continuing with the season we have another great chalk art DIY that kids will love!
+Back to school is upon us again, and keeping with the spirit of the season, we have another great chalk art DIY project that kids will love!

-Today’s project - spoon butterflies using liquid chalk markers!
-This is a perfect project for teachers for a class craft, or an activity a babysitter can do with the kids if parents want to actually go out, or an after school activity to entertain the kids to keep them from swinging from the chandeliers.
+Today’s project: Spoon Butterflies using liquid chalk markers!
+This is a perfect project for teachers for a classroom craft, or an activity a babysitter can do with the kids if parents want a night out, or an after school activity to entertain the kids to keep them from swinging from the chandeliers.

-Butterflies, for me, signify a new beginning which is perfect for back to school season.
-It is time to start a new school year and spread those big, bright, and bold wings!
-Plus, this is a chance to use recycled materials such as plastic spoons - I have some left over from a family picnic.
+For me, butterflies signify a new beginning, which is perfect for back to school season.
+It is time to start a new school year and spread those big, bright and bold wings!
+Plus, this is a chance to use recycled materials such as plastic spoons.
+I have some left over from a summer family picnic!

 You only need a few things to make this DIY project: